Construction and Trade

 • Annual uniform allocation

-*Charges for optional camps, excursions and programs are
+*Charges for optional tours, camps and excursions are

 Click here to visit our Student Fees page.